YiddishCorpus/CSYE-scripts/README.md

 ## Contents

-1. `download_csye_for_mfa.py`: Creates a local copy of the latest version of the CSYE in the format required by the Montreal Forced Aligner (MFA).
+1. `download_csye_for_mfa.py`: Creates a local copy of the latest version of the CSYE (both the transcripts and audio files) in the format required by the Montreal Forced Aligner.
 This script also generates a basic pronunciation dictionary and configuation file for use with MFA commands.

 ## Usage